Filter Grammar

 Parameters:

-• center-freq – The center frequency of the passband in Hz
+• center-freq – The center frequency of the passband in Hz.
+Negative values define the frequency as -value * sample rate.

 • bandwidth – The filter bandwidth in octaves (default is 1 octave)